 Anni offers Dark Fusion dance classes to metal music and with a dark pagan theme.
 Course descriptions always state what the theme will be or will it be a combination of these two.
-Weekly classes started in spring 2020 and a year later, spring 2021, Anni's performing students were named as Hallanmaa (the land of the frost).
+Weekly classes started in the spring 2020 and a year later, the spring 2021, Anni's performing students were named as Hallanmaa (the land of the frost).
 Hallanmaa is inhabited by many magical creatures of the North, metal-heads, pagans and rockers.
 Dwellers of Hallanmaa may change from time to time and the name is not linked to specific people.
 On going courses you can find here.

 Photo: Yaulë Visuals